cjchng/qt_mainmoil_6view/README.md

 	copy files in rpi_camera directory to a Raspberry Pi board with a camera, run python3 rpi_camera.py
-	The Raspberry Pi will start video streaming, then we can specify the "Camera URL" in the mainmoil application, Example URL is as the following,
-	http://{Raspberry Pi's IP}:8000/stream.mpeg
+	The Raspberry Pi will start video streaming, then we can specify the "Camera URL" in the mainmoil application, example URL is as the following, http://{Raspberry Pi's IP}:8000/stream.mpeg
 	Click on "Camera" button to start receiving the video stream.